v-danh/debugger/README.md

-# Python Debugger
+#  Detector & Debugger
-Detect, analyze and correct potential errors in all programs that use ML
+Detect, analyze and debug potential errors in all programs that use ML
 # Supported programming languages
 + Python